mediamonks/react-size-observer/docs/defining-ranges.md

 );
 ```

+> 🤔 \
-> Why ❔ Due to technical limitations, `SizeObserver` cannot match "greater than" or "smaller than or equal to" conditions without degrading performance
+**Why?** Due to technical limitations, `SizeObserver` cannot match "greater than" or "smaller than or equal to" conditions without degrading performance

 #### First and last range